nephio-project/docs/install-guide/sandbox.md

 While you may use other Git providers as well, Gitea is required in the R1 setup.
 To install Gitea, use `kpt`.
 From your `nephio-install` directory, run:

-Gitea package has services that use front-end and database services, these services require authentication information.
+Gitea package has services that use frontend and database services, these services require authentication information.
 This information needs to be created as secret resources that belong to the `gitea` namespace.

 ```bash